 In May 2003 Toyota Ireland and the National Youth Orchestra of Ireland received a Special Award for the Outstanding Arts Event of 2002 at the Allianz Business2Arts Awards in the Royal Hospital Kilmainham, presented by the President.

 NYOI is generously funded by the Department of Education & Skills and The Arts Council.
 In 2009 and 2010 NYOI was sponsored by CJ Fallon.
-From 1979 to 2008 the orchestra was sponsored by Toyota Ireland.
-Although Toyota's sponsorship ended in 2008, the Mahony Family still support the orchestra annually - a generous and fitting tribute to Dr Tim Mahony, a wonderful philanthropist.
+From 1979 to 2008 the orchestra was sponsored by Toyota Ireland and Dr. Tim Mahony, a wonderful philanthropist.